 It turns out talking about running the option comes very naturally to

 "If we look at them and saw those programs that are running some kind of variation of option offenses that can isolate people one on one with folks, [it] gives you a chance that you're not getting into situations where you're always in third and eight or third and nine – you know we could gain four or five yards so you're looking at third and short rather than 3rd and long," said Anderson.

 "Any athletic director that's worth [something] or is concerned about doing a good job is going to look at what you need to do to get the job done," said Anderson.

 He then confirmed he's not the only administrator getting his hands dirty when it comes to fixing the football program.

 "I can tell you that at the end of the year, the Superintendent, the head football coach and myself will sit down and we're gonna talk and scrutinize this past season and then the staff is gonna go off and we're going to devise – offensively and defensively - schemes that will best suit our talent level and put us in the best position to win," said Anderson.

-When asked if he would be part of the retreat that ESPN mentioned and Brock confirmed, Anderson responded with a quick and resounding.
+When asked if he would be part of the retreat that ESPN mentioned and Brock confirmed,

 Do have a question or comment for David?
 Send him an email.